district10/blog/_pages/koans.md

 ![](http://bookriotcom.c.presscdn.com/wp-content/uploads/2012/07/so-we-beat-on-300x253.jpeg)

-> "The last line of The Great Gatsby only makes sense if you’re over 30, or better yet, even older than that."
-Yet Fitzgerald was 25 years old when he began writing the book and 27 when The Great Gatsby was published.
-Fitzgerald was dead before he was 45.
+> "The last line of The Great Gatsby only makes sense if you’re over 30, or

-> I am 69, and really, I am not sure I understand this line in any way other than just what it means to me personally, which is that our present experience and who we are now instantly becomes our past experience and who we were then because we are constantly creating a past as we move into the future.
-And that past cannot be undone (as in "The Road not Taken" by Frost) or done over, as Gatsby attempted.
-We struggle on, trying to make a future, but what we have at the end of each day--and at the end of our lives--is the past which we have created.
+> better yet, even older than that."
+Yet Fitzgerald was 25 years old when he
+> began writing the book and 27 when The Great Gatsby was published.
+Fitzgerald
+> was dead before he was 45.

+> I am 69, and really, I am not sure I understand this line in any way other
+> than just what it means to me personally, which is that our present
+> experience and who we are now instantly becomes our past experience and who
+> we were then because we are constantly creating a past as we move into the
+> future.
+And that past cannot be undone (as in "The Road not Taken" by Frost)
+> or done over, as Gatsby attempted.
+We struggle on, trying to make a future,
+> but what we have at the end of each day--and at the end of our lives--is the
+> past which we have created.

-感觉让 Tim Roth 演 Fitzgerald 特别合适。By the way，Fitzgerald 很郭敬明啊……（简直是污蔑哈哈但我确实这么想）。
+感觉让 Tim Roth 演 Fitzgerald 特别合适。By the way，Fitzgerald 很郭敬明啊……（简
+直是污蔑哈哈但我确实这么想）。

 Refs